Combined 24th International Workshop on Expressiveness in Concurrency and 14th Workshop on Structural Operational Semantics

 Turi and Plotkin introduced an elegant approach to structural operational semantics based on universal coalgebra, parametric in the type of syntax and the type of behaviour.
 Their framework includes abstract GSOS, a categorical generalisation of the classical GSOS rule format, as well as its categorical dual, coGSOS.
 Both formats are well behaved, in the sense that each specification has a unique model on which behavioural equivalence is a congruence.
 Unfortunately, the combination of the two formats does not feature these desirable properties.
 We show that monotone specifications - that disallow negative premises - do induce a canonical distributive law of a monad over a comonad, and therefore a unique, compositional interpretation.

-The workshop proceedings will be available as EPTCS volume.
+The workshop proceedings are available as EPTCS 222.

 Please register for EXPRESS/SOS 2017 via the registration page of CONCUR 2017.